-Employees should ensure that in awarding contracts, no special favour is shown to current or recent former employees or their friends, persons to whom the employee owes (or is owed) an obligation, partners or persons where a family relationship is deemed to exist (see Appendix 1, page 15 for a definition of 'family relationship') to businesses run by them or employing them in a senior or relevant managerial capacity.
+Employees should ensure that, in awarding contracts, no special favour is shown to current or former employees or someone with whom they have a close personal relationship, partners or persons where a family relationship is deemed to exist (see Appendix 1, page 160 for a definition of family relationship) or to businesses run by them or employing them in a senior or relevant managerial capacity.
+If any such relationship exists, a decision on the suitability of an employee to be part of the process should be made and recorded.